adragomir/dotfiles/.vim/bundle/go/readme.txt

 To install one of the available filetype plugins:

   1. Same as 1 above.
-  2. Copy or link one or more plugins from ftplugin/go/*.vim to the Go-specific ftplugin directory underneath your vim runtime directory (normally $HOME/.vim/ftplugin/go/*.vim).
+  2. Copy or link ftplugin/go.vim to the ftplugin directory underneath your vim runtime directory (normally $HOME/.vim/ftplugin).
+Copy or link one or more additional plugins from ftplugin/go/*.vim to the Go-specific subdirectory in the same place ($HOME/.vim/ftplugin/go/*.vim).
   3. Add the following line to your .vimrc file (normally $HOME/.vimrc):

      filetype plugin on